abdullah33bug/jsobserver/README.md

 # Final Remarks

-This is my very first tool, a small contribution to wonderful Ethical Hackers community. <p style="line-height: 2;"></p> This tool is inspired by jsmon tool by Robre; https://github.com/robre/jsmon & by Rhynorater of Critical Thinking - Bug Bounty Podcast
+This is my very first tool, a small contribution to wonderful Ethical Hackers community. <p style="line-height: 2;"></p> This tool is inspired by jsmon tool by Robre; https://github.com/robre/jsmon